 - Remove the pouch from water bath.

-- Take out the ribs and let them dry.
+- Take out the ribs and let it dry.

-- Strain the liquid that remained from the pouch into a pot.
+- Strain the liquid that remained from the pouch to a pot.
 Boil for 10 minutes.

-- Remove the bones and fats from the ribs.
+- Remove the bones and fats of the ribs.
 Slice them into small pieces.

 - Fry until golden brown.